2014 North Indian Ocean cyclone season

 The 2014 North Indian Ocean cyclone season was an event in the annual cycle of tropical cyclone formation.
 The season included two very severe cyclonic storms, both in October, and one other named cyclonic storm, classified according to the tropical cyclone intensity scale of the India Meteorological Department.
-Cyclone Hudhud is estimated to have caused US$3.58 billion in damage across eastern India, and more than 120 deaths.
+Cyclone Hudhud was believed to have killed 120, and delivered $3.58 billion in damages to Eastern India.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
 The systems that form over land are abbreviated as LAND by the IMD.
 The official Regional Specialized Meteorological Centre in this basin is the IMD, while the Joint Typhoon Warning Centerof the United States releases unofficial advisories.
 On average, four to six storms form in this basin every season.